YB-Yap/APUCarParkingSystem/README.md

 ## Deliverables
 APU Car Parking System allows **students**,
 - **DONE** To login and logout from the system.
-- *WIP* To check the availability of car parking areas.
+- *TBT* To check the availability of car parking areas.
 - To check the time of entry and exit of the day.
 - To check the estimated parking fee of the day.
 - To check old records.